cmry/nancho/README.md

 ## Install

 Nancho can be ran in the backgroud automatically as a service.
-However, as it needs access to the `dbus` operations on user-level, these needed to be added to `systemctl --user`.
+However, as it needs access to the `dbus` operations on user-level, these need to be added to `systemctl --user`.
 The instructions below explain how to set this up.

 ### Cloning the Repository